modin-project/modin/docs/flow/modin/backends/pyarrow/parsers.rst

 Parsers for PyArrow backends follow an interface of :doc:`pandas backend parsers </flow/modin/backends/pandas/parsers>`: parser class of every file format implements ``parse`` method, which parses the specified part of the file and builds PyArrow tables from the parsed data, based on the specified chunk size and number of splits.
-The resulted PyArrow tables will be used as a partitions payload in the ``PyarrowOnRayFrame``.
+The resulted PyArrow tables will be used as a partitions payload in the :py:class:`~modin.experimental.engines.pyarrow_on_ray.frame.data.PyarrowOnRayFrame`.